How to Make a Solar Oven Science Project

 How Does it Work?

-As the rays from the sun reach the earth, they are reflected off the aluminium foil and through the plastic layer, heating the air trapped inside the interior of the box.
+As the rays from the sun reach the earth, they are reflected off the aluminum foil and through the plastic layer, heating the air trapped inside the interior of the box.
 The layer of construction paper at the base absorbs the heat, while the newspaper border keeps it from escaping.

-To learn more about how solar panels benefit your home or for safe, efficient electrical installation or repairs, contact the team at Mr. Electric, which is one of our fellow Neighborly brands.
 Keep your oven and all your appliances in top shape with expert repair services from the professionals at Mr. Appliance.
 Contact us online for an estimate or call us and let us know how we can help.